pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 }
 {% endhighlight %}

 One may ask: Why are we using `_mm_setr_epi8` rather than `_mm_set_epi8`?
-This is because I use different byte order in my diagrams than Intel does in its documentation.
-They draw SSE register the highest byte first; for my purpose the memory layout order (the lowest address first) is more appropriate.
+This is because I use a different byte order in my diagrams than Intel does in its documentation.
+They draw the SSE register with the highest byte first; for my purpose the memory layout order (the lowest address first) is more appropriate.
 Intel calls this order "reverse", and `_mm_setr_epi8` loads byte in this reverse order.